garagehive/garagehive.github.io/docs/garagehive-autodata-viewing-and-adding-servicing-intervals.md

 # Viewing and Adding Servicing Intervals Data

 Servicing intervals are the number of months or miles between services for the vehicle, whichever comes first.
 The autodata integration provides most of the data required for vehicle servicing.
 To view and add the data:
-1. Open the jobsheet for the vehicle for which you want to check the servicing intervals, and then click on **Lookup** and select **Service Interval Matrix** from the actions bar.
+1. Open the jobsheet for the vehicle for which you want to check the servicing intervals, and then click on **Lookup** and select **Service Interval Matrix** from the menu bar.

    ![](media/garagehive-autodata-service-intervals1.gif)